France marks 1 year since the assassination of Samuel Paty | DW | 16.10.2021

 Paty's killing stunned France and French educators, who have long emphasized the nation's officially secular values

-French leaders planned a day of commemoration in Paris on Saturday to memorialize Samuel Paty, the schoolteacher who was killed one year ago after a lesson he taught on free speech included highlighting cartoons of the Prophet Muhammad.
+French leaders are holding a day of commemoration in Paris on Saturday to memorialize Samuel Paty, the schoolteacher who was killed one year ago after a lesson he taught on free speech included highlighting cartoons of the Prophet Muhammad.

-The French government planned to unveil a plaque in Paty's honor, and in the evening a small square opposite the Sorbonne University in the capital's Latin Quarter will be renamed after Paty in a ceremony that the Paris mayor's office has described as "simple and contemplative."
+The French government unveiled a plaque at the Education Ministry in Paty's honor, and in the evening a a square opposite the Sorbonne University in the capital's Latin Quarter will be renamed after Paty in a ceremony that the Paris mayor's office has described as "simple and contemplative."

-Paty's family, French Prime Minister Jean Castex and other government ministers were set to attend the plaque inauguration.
+French Prime Minister Jean Castex said, "Here is a man who wanted to do his job, a demanding and sometimes thankless job, a man who only aspired to transmit the values of freedom, secularism, tolerance, free will."

-The family planned to meet with President Emmanuel Macron at the Elysee Palace later in the day.
+The family planned to meet with President Emmanuel Macron at the Elysee Palace on Saturday.

 Other commemorations are expected to take place in the quiet suburb of Conflans-Sainte-Honorine, where Paty taught history and geography, and near his home.
 A mural and a statue will commemorate Paty in these locations.